patcon/vagrant_graylog2/README.md

     http://localhost:8080

 Now, you can create your first user in the webinterface.<br>
-To get log messages into the Graylog2 server just redirect your syslog to UDP localhost:1514.
+To get log messages into the Graylog2 server just redirect your syslog to UDP localhost:1514 or have a look at https://github.com/papertrail/remote_syslog to send log messages from your host machine to the Graylog2 server.